Putin gas cutoff shakes up Europe at little cost to Kremlin

 “We believe that a change of payments which conforms to sanctions laws and the Russian decree is possible,” the company said in a statement.
 “What’s clear is that Uniper will continue to pay in euros.”

 The company declined to say when and under what conditions it would open the ruble account.
-It said it’s coordinating with the German government but that “doing without Russian gas at short notice isn’t possible, it would have dramatic consequences for our national economy.”
+It said “doing without Russian gas at short notice isn’t possible, it would have dramatic consequences for our national economy.”

+That’s why EU sanctions so far have avoided Russian oil and gas.
+German Chancellor Olaf Scholz acknowledged Thursday that “any interruption would have consequences for the economic situation.”

 Italian officials said they were waiting for further guidance from the EU on whether the payment workaround violates sanctions.

-John Lough, an associate fellow in the Russian and Eurasia program at the Chatham House think tank, said Russia’s cutoff was meant as a signal to major importers Germany and Italy.

-“But if they have to follow through on their threats, then they have to cut off the nose to spite their face,” he said.
-“And that’s a big problem.
-So it’s a kind of game of chicken.”
+Carlo Bonomi, head of Italy’s main business lobby Confindustria, said he didn’t think Russia would cut natural gas deliveries to Italy.

+“Obviously, it’s a situation in continuous evolution, but regardless, the government is working with the aim of making Italy independent in case of any escalation,” he said.
+We are optimistic.”

+But Putin may be playing a longer game, knowing that next winter will put more pressure on gas supplies.
+The European Union’s executive commission has unveiled proposals to cut reliance on Russian gas by two-thirds by the end of the year through additional supplies of liquefied gas by ship, faster rollout of wind and solar, and tough conservation measures.

 “How can we have a joint energy response if different countries are doing, or not, business with Putin?” he said.

 Kirka contributed from London, and Jordans from Berlin.
+Karel Janicek in Prague and Maria Grazia Murru and Nicole Winfield in Rome contributed.